Food irradiation: Process

-The target material is exposed to a radiation source that is separated from the target material.
-The radiation source supplies energetic particles or waves.
-As these waves/particles enter the target material they collide with other particles.
+The target material is exposed an external source of radiation.
+The radiation source supplies energetic particles or electromagnetic waves.
+These particles or waves collide with material in the target.
 The higher the likelihood of these collisions over a distance are, the lower the penetration depth of the irradiation process is as the energy is more quickly depleted.

-Around the sites of these collisions chemical bonds are broken, creating short lived radicals (e.g. the hydroxyl radical, the hydrogen atom and solvated electrons).
+These collisions break chemical bonds, creating short lived radicals (e.g. the hydroxyl radical, the hydrogen atom and solvated electrons).
 These radicals cause further chemical changes by bonding with and or stripping particles from nearby molecules.
 When collisions occur in cells, cell division is often suppressed, halting or slowing the processes that cause the food to mature.

 When the process damages DNA or RNA, effective reproduction becomes unlikely halting the population growth of viruses and organisms.
 The distribution of the dose of radiation varies from the food surface and the interior as it is absorbed as it moves through food and depends on the energy and density of the food and the type of radiation used.